ljg-old/OULAD_Project/README.md

 We tried two of them:

-- Linear regression
+- Linear regression: we reject the model as we obtained very bad results.
-- RandomForestRegressor
+- RandomForestRegressor: the model is highly overfitted.

 <a name="Conclusions"></a>